fmalina/revisions-blocl/activism/signals.md

 question is who will bear the loss and the pain?
 This depends on how the debt will be defaulted upon and therefore how the social contract will be broken.

-It is hard for people to understand the debt problem because many don’t realise they have borrowed any money.
+It is hard for people to understand the debt problem because many don't realise they have borrowed any money.

 Therefore, it is hard to be surprised that people are surprised by the magnitude